lightstreams-network/docs/content/getting-started/file-sharing/_index.md

 ## Private File Sharing for dApps, content producers

-Once your Leth node is fully synced and you own some ETH, you can access our most important feature!
+Once your Lightstreams node is fully synced and you own some ETH, you can access our most important feature!

-**Private file sharing**.
+### Private file sharing

 Files are protected with ACL and access is authenticated and authorized before any content seeding starts!
 Not just encrypted publicly in IPFS, what majority of projects do.
 Privacy vs Confidentiality in action.

 ### Leth storage file

-Each file uploaded using Leth SDK generates 2 IPFS files.
+Each file uploaded using Leth generates 2 IPFS files.

 1. A public Meta JSON file, accessible by everyone describing the protected file